binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-4-the-failing-test.md

 A Framework for Peace (of Mind)
 -------------------------------

-Usually TDD is assisted by tools specifice to your chosen language, and bash is no different.
+Usually TDD is accomplished with the help of tools specific to the chosen language, and bash is no different.

 Believe it or not, there are numerous choices of testing frameworks for bash.
 For a full list, you can see [one of the "awesome shell" lists] I recommended in [part 1] of this series.
-While I haven't compared them all, I found [shpec] to be the most like the rspec-style I'm accustomed to.
-I'll be using v2.2 of shpec for my examples here.
+While I haven't compared them all, I'm most comfortable with [shpec].
+Shpec is the most like the rspec testing to which I'm accustomed.

+I'll be using v2.2.0 of shpec for my examples here.

 Quick shpec installation:

 {% highlight bash %}
-git clone --branch=v0.2.2 --depth=1 git://github.com/rylnd/shpec
+git clone --branch=0.2.2 --depth=1 git://github.com/rylnd/shpec
 PATH+=:$PWD/shpec/bin
 {% endhighlight %}